 Most adverse events were mild (grade 1 or 2) and mainly occurred during the three "loading doses" given over nine days prior to weekly dosing.
 The most frequently reported adverse events in the OGX-427 monotherapy arms were infusion-related reactions and chills.
-The most frequently reported adverse events in the OGX-427 plus docetaxel arms were infusion-related reactions, chills, fatigue, diarrhea, pruritus (itching), nausea, and back pain.
+The most frequently reported adverse events in the OGX-427 plus docetaxel arms were infusion-related reactions, chills, fatigue, diarrhea, pruritus (itching), nausea and back pain.
 The incidence of laboratory toxicity was determined based on laboratory data.
 The majority of laboratory toxicities were Grade 1 or Grade 2.
-The most common laboratory toxicities included: prolongation of time for a patient's blood to clot, or PTT, (95% of patients); low level of lymphocytes in the blood which fight infection, or lymphopenia, (93%); low levels of red blood cells which carry oxygen, or anemia, (90%); low sodium concentration in the blood, or hyponatremia, (52%); low white blood cell count, or leucopenia (49%); high aspartate transaminase level, or AST, a test of liver function, (48%); and low levels of potassium in the blood, or hypokalemia, (48%).
+The most common laboratory toxicities included: prolongation of time for a patient's blood to clot, or PTT, (95% of patients); low level of lymphocytes in the blood which fight infection, or lymphopenia, (93%); low levels of red blood cells which carry oxygen, or anemia, (90%); low sodium concentration in the blood, or hyponatremia, (52%); low white blood cell count, or leucopenia (49%); high aspartate transaminase level, or AST, a test of liver function, (48%).
 Serious adverse events were reported for approximately half the patients.
-The most common events were disease progression and dyspnea (shortness of breath), reported for 5 subjects each and febrile neutropenia, reported for 4 subjects.
-Increased blood creatinine (a test of kidney function) and hydronephrosis, (obstruction of the urine flow from the kidney due to tumor blockage), were reported for 2 subjects each.
+The most common events were disease progression and dyspnea (shortness of breath), reported for 5 subjects each and febrile neutropenia, reported for 2 subjects each.
 All remaining serious adverse events were reported for one subject each.

-30 patients had baseline and at least one post-baseline assessment of measurable disease.
+Thirty patients had baseline and at least one post-baseline assessment of measurable disease.
 A total of eight of 30 patients (27%) had a decrease in measurable disease from baseline of at least 15%.
 For patients treated with monotherapy, three patients had tumor reductions and for patients treated with combined therapy with docetaxel, five patients had tumor reductions.

-33 of 36 patients with prostate cancer had at least one post-baseline PSA.
+Thirty-three of 36 patients with prostate cancer had at least one post-baseline PSA.
 Three of 21 in the monotherapy cohorts had reductions in PSA greater than or equal to 30% as did six of 12 in the combination therapy cohorts.
-Six of seven patients with ovarian cancer had both baseline and post-baseline CA-125 (a ovarian tumor marker) measurements.
+Six of seven patients with ovarian cancer had both baseline and post-baseline CA-125 (an ovarian tumor marker) measurements.
 All were treated with monotherapy.
 Three patients had a reduction of CA-125.

 At all doses and in all diseases evaluated in the trial, decreases were observed in both total CTCs, and in CTCs that were positive for Hsp27, or Hsp27+CTCs.
-Recent studies have shown that the presence of CTCs in peripheral blood may be of prognostic significance for patients with solid tumors, and patients with CTC levels of less than or equal to five tumor cells are generally considered to have a more favorable prognosis.
+Recent studies have shown that the presence of CTCs in peripheral blood may be of prognostic significance for patients with solid tumors, and patients with CTC levels of less than or equal to five tumor cells per 7.5mL or blood are generally considered to have a more favorable prognosis.
 Hsp27+CTCs decreases were noted in 89% of evaluable patients and were observed at all dose levels and all diseases evaluated.
 In nine of 26 (31%) patients with greater than or equal to five Hsp+CTCs at baseline, Hsp27+CTCs had decreased to less than or equal to five tumor cells.
 In addition, in approximately 25% of patients at the 800 and 1000 mg doses, serum Hsp27 protein levels were decreased by 30% or greater over a period of at least six weeks.